kubeflow/pipelines/components/PyTorch/pytorch_kfp_components/README.md

 ```

 ### Install from source
-Use the following commands to install Google Cloud Pipeline Components from GitHub.
+Use the following commands to install PyTorch Kubeflow Pipeline Components from GitHub.

 ```
 git clone https://github.com/kubeflow/pipelines.git